-The M.S. in Artificial Intelligence (AI) aims at producing graduates with exceptional technical skills in creating new AI systems and who also understand the nature of the human and ethical environments in which the systems they build will be deployed.
+The M.S. in Artificial Intelligence (AI) equips graduates with advanced technical expertise to create innovative AI systems and a deep understanding of the human and ethical considerations crucial to their responsible deployment.

 The M.S. in Bioinformatics and Computational Biology (BCB) is an interdisciplinary program that draws on faculty from the Departments of Biology, Computer Science, Mathematics and Statistics, and Chemistry.